ZawadAhmed/ZawadAhmed/README.md

 - 📫 How to reach me:
     - Email: zawadwasik@gmail.com
-    - Telegram: ZawadW
+    -

 - ⚡ Hobbies:
    - Likes to do storytelling.
+   - Reading classic literature.
    - Create and edit videos.
    - Shoot street photographs.